 Bouncer Cool Hand (happy as Larry with the new young arrivals) – “You can go straight in boys.”

 Harry – “How come they were allowed in?”

-Bouncer Cool Hand – “DON’T GET LIPPY WITH ME HARRY.
+Bouncer Cool Hand – “DON’T GET LIPPY WITH US HARRY.
 It’s because they formed an orderly queue.”